Midland Painted Turtle

 - To help them move efficiently through the water, Painted Turtles have flat shells and webbed feet.

 - Turtles can pull their heads and legs into their shells as protection from predators.

 - Turtles have no teeth to chew with, but they do have bony plates on their jaw that help them to grab their food.

-In the wild, the Painted Turtle eats a variety of plants and small animals including fish, insects, and crustaceans.
-At Cosley Zoo, the Painted Turtle is fed fish, crickets, earthworms, and commercial reptile pellets.
+In the wild, the painted turtle eats a variety of plants and small animals including fish, insects, and crustaceans.
+At Cosley Zoo, the painted turtle is fed crickets, earthworms, and commercial reptile pellets.

 Most mating occurs in the spring.
 Females nest from late May until July, seeking sunny sites near the water that have slightly moist sand or soil.
 The female lays between 4 and 20 (usually 7 or 8) elliptical, soft-shelled eggs in the nest cavity and carefully covers them.
 The eggs hatch in about 70 to 80 days.

-- Painted Turtles must be in the water while they eat.
-Their tongues do not move freely and they need to be underwater to swallow.
+- Painted turtles must be in the water while they eat.
+Their tongues do not move freely, so they need to be underwater to swallow.

 - A turtle’s shell is made up of about 60 bones.
 If you look closely at a turtle’s upper shell, you can see a raised line running from head to tail.
 This line is the turtle’s backbone.

 - In many types of turtles, including painted turtles, the incubation temperature determines the sex of the hatchlings.
 More females are produced at higher incubation temperatures and more males are produced at lower incubation temperatures.